Team-Metasploit/Target-Breach-Case-Study/README.md

 ## Abstract

 On December 19, 2013, Target Corporation issued a press release admitting the company was “aware of unauthorized access to payment card data that may have impacted certain guests making credit and debit card purchases in its U.S. stores,” acknowledging 40 million credit and debit card records had been stolen.
 One month later, the company confirmed that an additional 70 million data records had been stolen.
-Forensic investigation led researchers to conclude there were multiple facts that led to this data loss: third-party vendors were subject to phishing attacks, attackers were able to exploit broken access control of default accounts, network segregation was weak, point of sale systems were vulnerable to memory scraping malware, and detection strategies either failed or were dismissed by Target executives.
+Forensic investigation led researchers to conclude there were multiple factors that led to this data loss: third-party vendors were subject to phishing attacks, attackers were able to exploit broken access control of default accounts, network segregation was weak, point of sale systems were vulnerable to memory scraping malware, and detection strategies either failed or were dismissed by Target executives.

 ## Project Overview